anterra/dsp/lessons/statistics/4-2-random_dist.md

 Is the distribution uniform?

 The numpy built-in function random.random([size]) generates a random float in the half-open interval of [0.0, 1.0).
 It, like all algorithms used to generate "random" numbers, is considered psuedo-random.
 This has to do with the defition of 'random' -- random does not mean a different number every time, but rather means a number that cannot be predicted logically.
-Any algorithm-generated number can be predicted since it is predetermined, and hence it is not truly random.
+Any algorithm-generated number can be predicted since algorithms are deterministic, and hence it is not truly random.

 To investigate the randomness of the np.random.random function, as prompted, I generated an array of 1000 'random' numbers as follows: